 Author: Olivier Truc

-Stockholm, 1628: During the wreck of the Vasa, a man dies in strange circumstances.
-Directly afterwards, Izko Detcheverry witnesses the drama of the Green Virgin; the birth of a child will transform Izko’s fortunes and those of an oppressed people.
+Stockholm, 1628: during the wreck of the Vasa, a man dies under suspicious circumstances.
+Straight afterwards, Izko Detcheverry is present at the birth of a child – a child destined to transform Izko’s fortunes and those of an oppressed people.

 Like any young Basque, Izko dreams of whaling in the icy waters of the world´s farthest reaches, following in the footsteps of his father, a legendary harpooner.
 But a mysterious force will lead Izko to another destiny, in the service of God and King.

-A struggle ensues, which will carry Izko to the magical extremities of the tundra, in the path of those who went before him.
-Along the way, he faces challenges both physical and mental, including the beautiful Anna, his parents´ secret – and in the end, himself.
+A struggle ensues, which will carry Izko to the magical limits of the tundra in the footsteps of those who preceded him.
+Along the way, he faces mental and physical challenges, including the beautiful Anna, his parents’ secret – and in the end, himself.